TalAter/Progressive-UI-KITT/README.md

 Progressive UI KITT provides two tools to help you communicate:

-1. A collection of patterns for how to best communicate PWA concepts to your users.
+1. A collection of common patterns for communicating PWA concepts to your users.

 2. A tool that allows you to implement those patterns easily.